Are you an adviser? Go to Unbiased Pro

 If you have investments outside your pensions that provide tax-free income, such as an individual savings account (ISA), it might be worth pausing pension withdrawals and drawing from these instead if inflation is high.

-Even if you have stocks and shares held outside of an ISA, there are some tax advantages available.
+Even if you have stocks and shares held outside an ISA, there are some tax advantages available.

 Additionally, you can receive £500 in dividends every year without paying any income tax.